-This section of ENGL 71 is offered as a mixed mode course, with regular class meetings connected to course content and discussions hosted on the Desire2Learn (D2L) Learning Management System.
+This section of ENGL 71 is an online course offered through eCampus on the Desire2Learn Learning Management System.
+With Desire2Learn it is easy to upload and download Web pages and Word files which can be read either on a PC or Mac.
+The course will be taught using a combination of small peer-group threaded discussion/critiques and whole-class writing workshops (organized as threaded peer-driven discussions of students' creative writing).
 With Desire2Learn it is easy to view, upload, and download Web pages and Word files that can be read either on a PC, Mac, or mobile device.

-To prepare for each writing assignment, class members will read and analyze published works of poetry, creative nonfiction, and short fiction written by professional writers-work which students' can emulate as models for their creative writing assignments.
+To prepare for each writing assignment, class members will read and analyze published works of poetry, creative nonfiction, and short fiction written by professional writer- work which students' can emulate as models for their creative writing assignments.
 The reading assignments include material from the assigned textbooks as well as materials posted on the D2L course site.
 In the writing workshop forums, drafts of students' creative writing will be analyzed and be given constructive feedback by class members, teaching assistants, and the instructor, encouraging further revision.
 The workshop process is designed to facilitate students completing successful final drafts of their creative writing assignments.